-When Wild Goose Chase first started managing nuisance birds in 1998, there was just one target: the lovely black and white-cheeked Canada geese that hissed and honked as our border collies moved them off site.
+When Migratory Bird Management first started managing nuisance birds, there was just one target: the lovely black and white-cheeked Canada geese that hissed and honked as our border collies moved them off site.

 Over the years, we have added other faces to our work: the appraising dusty-white faces of gulls, the big-eyed pigeon faces, and the cheeky-looking faces of house sparrows.
 These days, it seems we are adding new faces to the line-up at an ever-increasing pace, with a capacity for nuisance ranging from trespassing to littering, property damage and vandalism.